Mark Your Calendar for World Menopause Day: 18 October 2025

 Monitoring Your Health

 Understanding how your body reacts during menopause is essential.
 It can be a daunting, confusing, and uncertain time.
-At Pembrokeshire Medical, we here to help from guidance to extensive testing options to help you monitor different aspects of your health.
+At Pembrokeshire Medical, we are here to help.
+We offer guidance and extensive testing options to help you monitor different aspects of your health.

 Hormonal changes during menopause can increase cardiovascular disease risk.
 Our assessments help you understand your baseline cardiovascular health.
-Over 40% of women may face heart disease post-menopause, so knowing your risk factors and taking proactive steps is important.
+Over 40% of women may face heart disease post-menopause.
+Therefore, knowing your risk factors and taking proactive steps is important.

 Vitamin D level checks